eighteyes/tt-rules/manual.md

 ## Hovels
 (1)
-A hovel enables residence for two workers.
+A hovel enables residence for two Minions.
 Hovels may be built off another Hovel.

 ## Cages
 (2)